 The arable crops are also helped from the preceding leys according to Mr Hargreaves.
 He states: 'the crops which follow the cocksfoot leys benefit from the decaying roots which are ploughed in as a soil improver.
 This has the effect of increasing the soil's ability to hold moisture.'

 Hargreaves has based his farming system around Lamin's ideas.
-A typical mixture as used by Lamin is detailed below and today would cost around £60 per acre.
+A typical mixture as used by Lamin is detailed below.
 ‘Lamins’ Deep Rooting Seed Mixture:

 6.00 kg cocksfoot